 The line use a::series::of; means that rather than using the full a::series::of path wherever we want to refer to the of module, we can use of.

-The use keyword brings only what we have specified into scope; it does not bring children of modules into scope.
-That’s why we still have to say of::nested_modules when we want to call the nested_modules function.
+The use keyword brings only what we’ve specified into scope: it does not bring children of modules into scope.
+That’s why we still have to use of::nested_modules when we want to call the nested_modules function.

-We could have chosen to bring the function itself into scope, by instead specifying the function in the use as follows:
+We could have chosen to bring the function into scope by instead specifying the function in the use as follows:

 pub mod a {